The Role of a CNO and How to Become One

 By pursuing a career in nursing, you’ve already shown a commitment to delivering quality healthcare and a dedication to patient safety.
-If you’re ready to expand your sphere of influence and inspire others to achieve excellence, you may want to consider the role of a chief nursing officer (CNO).
+If you’re ready to expand your sphere of influence and inspire others to achieve excellence, you may want to consider the role of chief nursing officer (CNO).

 Simply put, CNOs are leaders.